 "The certificate arrived on my phone, I laughed.
 My ex was still a tool, but suddenly life felt okay again.
 Treevenge was born"

-@Tam, 43 (Devon)
+@Tam, 43 (Surrey)

 Treevenge isn't therapy.
 But redirecting bad energy into good action?
 That does something.
 Here's what our treevengers are saying.